bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 A "special" `auth_classes` tag would store a comma-separated list of auth classes assigned to a Flow, Source or webhook.
 The authenticating proxy would need to take steps to prevent unauthorised modification of this special tag, as described above.

-In addition, it should be possible to set auth classes on a multi-essence Source or Flow, and apply that permissions downwards to all the Sources or Flows it collects.
-Similarly, auth classes should be set by default on a Source (and apply to all Flows), but be settable on individual Flows as well for additional flexibility.
-To avoid a complex traversal of potentially a large hierarchy (and to simplify the listing endpoints), it may be useful to denormalise the tag on write, writing it to all the Sources and Flows it would affect as well.

 As a result, the process of authorising a request is:

 1. Read the list of auth classes assigned to the resource